Database

 MySQL can be automatically upgraded between major versions, but PostgreSQL cannot.
 If you wish to upgrade your PostgreSQL database to a newer major version, you will need to dump and restore.

-The flavors currently available are:
+The database flavors currently available are:

 - db.small (4GB RAM)